Cost Of Illicit And Legal Drugs Sold On The Street

 A vast number of prescription medications are sold on the streets for recreational use.

-Some of the most common prescription drug prices per pill on the illicit market include:
+Some of the most common prescription drug prices per pill on the illicit market include the following.

 How Drugs Are Sold: Measurements For Street Drugs

-One of the primary factors that can influence the cost of drugs is how it’s sold.
+One of the primary factors that can influence the cost of drugs is how they are sold.

 The way that drugs are sold may vary based on: the type of drug, average street pricing, formulation, or the preference of the dealer.